Reolink - Be Prepared, Be Ahead

 However, it is quite important to know where to start when selecting the best wide-angle camera for your home.
 Today we offer some helpful tips on how to choose the best wide-angle CCTV security camera for both outdoor and indoor use.

-What Makes A Wide-Angle Security Camera
+What is A Wide-Angle Security Camera

 Security cameras that are capable of capturing at least 80 degrees of field of view (FOV) are commonly regarded as wide-angle security cameras.
 Super wide-angle security cameras could cover up to 180 degrees or higher.
 Ultra wide-angle CCTV surveillance cameras could boast 360 degrees of FOV.